FAIR Fine Art Checklist

 • What does HC mean in photography edition language?
 HC usually stands for hors commerce, often used for non-commercial or presentation impressions.
 It can matter, but it does not automatically prove rarity or a value premium without supporting documentation and market context.

 • Does a certificate of authenticity prove value or authenticity by itself?
-No. A certificate can be useful evidence, but specialists still compare it against the physical print, dimensions, inscriptions, release structure, provenance, and comparable sales before drawing valuation conclusions.
+No. A certificate can be useful evidence, but specialists still compare it with the physical print, dimensions, inscriptions, release structure, provenance, and comparable sales.

 • What if the certificate and the print do not match exactly?
 Photograph both carefully and flag the mismatch for the specialist.
 Differences in title wording, size, edition count, or proof designation can be significant and should be reviewed before any appraisal conclusion is trusted.

 • Can this checklist support an online photography appraisal?
 Often yes.
-Strong front, margin, verso, and paperwork photos are usually enough for scoping and often for the full online assignment, though fragile or high-value works may still need in-person review.
+Strong front, margin, verso, and paperwork photos are usually enough for scoping and often for online review, though fragile or high-value works may still need in-person inspection.